Media Wall Installation in London

 - •LED specification — warm-white only vs RGB smart-controlled with bias lighting

-Accreditations and standards on every media wall
+What accreditations and standards apply to every media wall?

-How we deliver a media wall build
+How do we deliver a media wall build?

-One team from quote to completion.
-Richard runs the survey, the project manager coordinates the build, and the same two-person team works the full 1-2 weeks — framer, plasterer, electrician (NICEIC, in-house), joiner.
-No rotating cast of subcontractors, no chasing different trades for sign-off.
-Fixed-price quote after the site visit.
-The quote includes everything: timber framing, electrics with NICEIC certification, plasterboarding and skimming, fireplace and TV unit supply (you choose the model), bespoke joinery, LED lighting, decoration, waste removal, and the 2-year build warranty.
-No surprise extras unless you change scope mid-build, in which case it's a written variation agreed before any work is done.
-Off-site joinery, on-site assembly.
-The shelving units, drawer fronts, and any cladding panels are built in our Anerley workshop where the cuts are cleaner, the paint finish is sprayed not brushed, and the dust stays out of your living room.
+The shelving units, drawer fronts, and any cladding panels are built in our Anerley workshop where the cuts are cleaner, the paint is sprayed not brushed, and the dust stays out of your living room.
 Components are delivered to site and assembled over 1-2 days at the end of the build.
-Photos every day.
-The project manager sends WhatsApp updates with photos at the end of each working day so you know what's happening even if you're at work.
-Final handover walks through the TV remote, fireplace controls, LED dimmer, and any smart lighting set-up.
-NICEIC certificate, manufacturer warranties, and our written build warranty are all delivered as a PDF pack.
+Final handover walks through the TV remote, fireplace controls, LED dimmer, and any smart lighting set-up, with the NICEIC certificate, manufacturer warranties, and our written build warranty delivered as a PDF pack.
 We operate from Unit 1 Limes Avenue, Anerley, London SE20 8QR.
 Companies House number 12721034.

 Free tools for planning your project